ptrk8/usyd-2019-ai-competition/README.md

 - Kaggle Kernel - used this to test and prototype; however, performance is inferior to Colaboratory
 - Google Cloud Storage - used this to host datasets and files for our models since it allowed for easy integration with Colaboratory
 - Nvidia GTX1060 GPU - used this to prototype small networks locally at home
-- Nvidia RTX2080Ti GPU - on the last few days we gained access to a server with a RTX2080Ti GPU and trained our outstanding models here
+- Nvidia RTX2080Ti GPU - on the last few days we gained access to a server with a RTX2080Ti GPU and trained our remaining models here

 ## Things we tried